paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-068-additions-to-the-tax-additional-amounts-and-assessable-penalties.md

   (CC) section 264(f)(5)(A)(iv) (relating to reporting with respect to certain life insurance and annuity contracts),

-  (DD) section 6050T (relating to returns relating to credit for health insurance costs of eligible individuals) 66 So in original.
-A comma probably should appear.
+  (DD) section 6050T (relating to returns relating to credit for health insurance costs of eligible individuals),

   (EE) section 6050U (relating to charges or payments for qualified long-term care insurance contracts under combined arrangements),